juji-io/docs/docs/chatbot-design-tips.md

 <p align="center"><img src="../img/chat-outline-annotated.png" alt="annotated
 sample chat outline" width="650"/></p>

+Over time this process should become faster and faster as you become omre familar with the 'storytelling' aspects that Juji can handle so well.
+Indeed, many of our users say Juji is the best platform they have ever used not just becaise it has a complex built-in engine with an easy to understand UI but it also a very creative tool.

 ### Prepare Q&A List and Chitchats

 As shown next to the conversation graph, one can also define a list of Q&As